MC-Linker/main-page/README.md

 # landing-page
-The current landing page for MC Linker that will include helpful links and information about MC Linker
+The main page of the MC Linker website that contains helpful links and an overview about MC Linker